Preparing for WWU

 Your Countdown to Western checklist helps you keep track of your status in important areas such as whether or not transcripts have been received, on-campus housing status, and measles clearance for class registration.
 After your Transitions reservation has been processed, confirmation information can be accessed via the Countdown to Western website.

-2. Submit Proof of Measles Immunity
+2. REQUIRED FOR REGISTRATION: Submit Proof of Measles Immunity

 Student Health Center

 All new students are required to have two valid measles vaccinations or proof of measles (rubeola) immunity prior to registering for classes.
 Options for providing proof and additional information are available from the Student Health Center.